 Each round, pink, biconvex, film-coated tablet, marked "IE 2.5" on one side and "G" on the other, contains indapamide 2.5 mg.
-Nonmedicinal ingredients: lactose, microcrystalline cellulose, povidone, starch, talc, sodium starch glycollate, magnesium stearate, FD&C Red No. 40 Aluminum Lake, and FD&C blue No. 2 Aluminum Lake.
+Nonmedicinal ingredients: lactose, microcrystalline cellulose, povidone, starch, talc, sodium starch glycolate, magnesium stearate, FD&C Red No. 40 Aluminum Lake, and FD&C Blue No. 2 Aluminum Lake.
 This tablet does not contain tartrazine.

 How should I use this medication?

 The recommended starting dose of indapamide is 1.25 mg once daily in the morning.
 After 4 to 8 weeks, your doctor may increase this to 2.5 mg once daily, depending on the effect of the medication.
 If a dose of 2.5 mg daily does not reduce your blood pressure sufficiently, your doctor will likely add another blood-pressure-lowering medication that is not a diuretic or may try a different diuretic.
 Do not take more than 2.5 mg daily.